Taylorvincent/teamleader-test/README.md

 This project uses Next.js, a framework on top of React.
 Besides cool things like static generation, it also gives us nice starting config out of the box.

-To get started on the challenge even faster I just copied my portfolio code to this repository to avoid a new setup.
+To get started on the challenge faster I just copied my portfolio code to this repository to avoid a new setup.

 ## Running the code